jinding/InstaKit/README.md

   Follow the instructions here: https://www.meteor.com/install

-2. Set organization-specific variables in settings.json
+2. Set organization-specific variables in **settings.json**

-  Create a new file called settings.json in the main app folder.
-Update the JSON below with the authorization tokens and URLs specific to your organization, then save that in settings.json.
-Note that this is in .gitignore so it won’t be checked in with the rest of the repo.
+  Create a new file called **settings.json** in the main app folder.
+Update the JSON below with the authorization tokens and URLs specific to your organization, then save that in **settings.json**.
+Note that this is in **.gitignore** so it won’t be checked in with the rest of the repo.

   ``` javascript
   {